 For this reason, my next few emails will focus on proven methods and techniques to help you approach the main steps of a negotiation.

-You can’t excel at everything, but you can mitigate your risks
+You can mitigate your risks

 Negotiation mobilizes so many different cognitive and interpersonal skills that it would be unreasonable to expect excelling at all of them.
 Nobody is THAT good.
 Negotiating is a stress test on your entire system, which means that you are only as strong as your weakest element.